Down Payment When Buying a Home - How Much Do I Need?

 Down Payments for FHA Loans

 If you use an FHA home loan to buy a house, your down payment could be as low as 3.5% of the purchase price.
 For example, on a $250,000 home, you would have to put $8,750 down.
-If you're not familiar with this loan program, you might want to read this article.
-In a nutshell, these are loans that are backed by the federal government (through the Federal Housing Administration).
+These loans are backed by the federal government (through the Federal Housing Administration).
 You apply for the loan through a regular lender, such as Wells Fargo or Bank of America.
 But the loan gets insured by the FHA.

 Your credit score will affect how much of a down payment you need for an FHA loan.
 Under the current guidelines for 2011, borrowers with a credit score of 580 or above will qualify for the 3.5% down payment we talked about above.
 But those with a FICO score below 580 will have to make a larger down payment -- at least 10% of the purchase price.